jjrahn/IntroBioLab_Ecology/README.md

 # IntroBioLab_Ecology
+**Scroll down to read the update from the latest interation of this lab module**

 Jupyter notebook and data for BIOL221
 This repository contains Jupyter notebooks and example data that were used in Fall 2017 BIOL221 Intro Biology Lab.
 Week 2 material includes the Jupyter notebook with all code cells executed (Week 2 notebook vf.ipynb), the completed data in Excel (Leaf_data_example_set1.xlsx), and the worksheet students completed (Week 2 worksheet.docx).